AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56858-role-permissions-display-issue-in-b2b-company-admin-panel.md

 ---
 # ACSD-56858: Role permissions discrepancy in B2B company admin panel

-The ACSD-56858 patch fixes the issue where role permissions are incorrectly displayed for restricted company admins in the B2B environment.
+The ACSD-56858 patch fixes the issue where role permissions are incorrectly displayed for a restricted company admin in the B2B environment.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.47 is installed.
 The patch ID is ACSD-56858.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions